 BPK 340 requires that the scriptmarker must attend one hour of lecture on four separate occasions during the semester.

 BPK 407 requires the TA to have a current CPR certificate.
 The TA should have reasonable experience with most of the testing protocols used in the course.
+This includes extensive experience using the iWorx Human Physiology Testing kit.
 Successful completion of BPK 407 is preferred.

 BPK 422 (Aging Physiology) – applicants must have extensive research experience in human physiology related to at least one of, and ideally two or more of, the following aspects of aging: theories of aging, cellular aging, systemic aging, reproduction, sarcopenia, bone and joint health, the cardiovascular system, cognition, cancer, and inflammation.
 The applicant must also have experience leading virtual academic discussions.